 What Do Patients Currently Have Access To?

 In 2005, hospitals began to introduce the entertainment systems we’re all now accustomed to.
-Screens are attached to movable “arms” that can be pulled towards the bed or pushed away as necessary.
+Screens are attached to movable “arms” that patients can pull towards the bed or push away as necessary.

-Before this, patients had to make do with a radio in the ward to listen to music or a shared TV that would be placed up in the corner of the room.
-If you had a bed that didn’t have a great view, then bad luck.
+Before this, patients had to make do with a radio in the ward to listen to music or a shared TV placed high up in the corner of the room.
+If patients had a bed that didn’t have a great view, they were out of luck.

 Although a vast improvement on the options that came before, patients had to pay to watch TV.
-This was a cost that patients would have to worry about on top of their current health issues.
-In some hospitals, the price of watching TV could reach £10 per day.
+This was a cost patients would have to worry about on top of their current health issues.

 Patient Entertainment Systems: How They Help

 Boredom is common in hospitals.
-Patients are isolated from their friends and family for long periods of time and are without many of the distractions of their normal routines.
-A bored patient is an unhappy one.
+Patients are isolated from their friends and family for long periods and are without many distractions from their regular routines.

-70 percent of people asked in one survey stated that they didn’t have enough to do when they were in hospital.
-For some, an entertainment system and access to live TV and the latest shows on demand can help to pass the time or distract them from the issues they might be facing.
+For some, an entertainment system and access to live TV and the latest shows on-demand can help pass the time or distract them from the issues they might be facing.

-Some entertainment systems have functionality included that can be used by patients when they want to make a request to staff.
-By using the screen at their bed, they’re able to send a request directly to the required member of staff, reducing inefficiency and giving healthcare professionals more time to complete their other work commitments.
+Some entertainment systems have functionality included that patients can use when they want to make a request to staff.
+By using the screen at their bed, they can send a request directly to the required member of staff, reducing inefficiency and giving healthcare professionals more time to complete their other work commitments.

-With an entertainment system that’s part of a wider engagement platform, patients are able to make their food requests electronically.
+With an entertainment system that’s part of a wider engagement platform, patients can make their food requests electronically.
 There’s no need to take orders 24 hours in advance, during which time the patient may have left or may just want something else to eat.
 This increases the number of meals that reach the right destination and are actually eaten.

 These platforms can be personalised to each patient’s experience.
-The screens can be used by medical staff to illustrate their plans for treatment and the issues that a patient might be having.
-For example, it’s an easy way of bringing up the x-rays of a patient or showing an informational video that covers something they might be having trouble understanding.
+Medical staff can use these screens to illustrate their plans for treatment and the issues a patient might be having.
+For example, it’s an easy way of bringing up the x-rays of a patient or showing an informational video covering something they might be having trouble understanding.

 What’s the Future of Patient Entertainment?

-The systems are vital additions to hospital wards, improving the experience of not only patients, but also staff.
+The systems are vital additions to hospital wards, improving the experience of not only patients but also the staff.
 They help Trusts to make vital savings and give them the tools and knowledge they need to make further improvements in the future.
-For more information on just how important patient entertainment systems are, take a look at our brochure.